himanimalhotra17/subscription-analytics-tableau-project/README.md

 🚀Subscription-based digital product businesses rely heavily on retaining high-value customers.

 However Business experiences:

 -Fluctuating Retention rates

 -Expensive Acquisition

 -Unclear revenue concentration

 -Churn Risks

-Thus understanding lifetime value often gets challenging but the core product question remains:👉 *Why do users churn, and how can we retain high-value customers?*
+Thus understanding lifetime value often gets challenging but the core product question remains:

+👉 *Why do users churn, and how can we retain high-value customers?*

 So, I built this project to simulate a real SaaS product analytics scenario using a single executive dashboard to:

 -Deliver Cohort-level retention visibility

 -Uncover User Retention

 -Diagnose clear Churn Behavior

 -Analyze Revenue quality and LTV distribution insights across the customer lifecycle.

 Instead of just reporting metrics, I approached this from a product decision-making lens — focusing on lifecycle behavior, engagement signals, and revenue impact to identify conversion bottlenecks, optimize retention, and improve customer lifetime value (LTV) and enable product and growth teams to take actionable steps.